Akuli/python-tutorial/handy-stuff-strings.md

 [The official documentation](https://docs.python.org/3/library/stdtypes.html#string-methods)
 covers them all, but I'm going to just show some of the most commonly used ones briefly.
 Python also comes with built-in documentation about the string methods and we can run `help(str)` to read it.
-You can also get help about one string method at a time, like `help(str.upper)`.
+We can also get help about one string method at a time, like `help(str.upper)`.

 Again, nothing can modify strings in-place.
 Most string methods